nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `edit -t INDEX /name NEW_TASK_NAME /desc NEW_TASK_DESCRIPTION /by NEW_DEADLINE` <br>

-> Edits the task at the specified ‘INDEX’.
+> Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the most recent listing of tasks.
 > Edits any number of fields of the task.
 This includes name and/or description and/or deadline.

 Examples: